Mandla7784/MANDYO434_wfc_Group_B-Mandla_Dyonase_DJS01-main/README.md

 ##### Problem Areas to Address

-In line 19 there was a log error says "calcNewVel is not defined"
+In line 19 there was a log error says "calcNewVel is not defined".
+The calculate newvelocity function was called before initialized so i had to move it upwards .

-1. **Unit Mismatch**: The provided functions fail to convert units correctly, leading to calculation inaccuracies.
+1. **Unit Mismatch**: The provided functions fail to convert units correctly, leading to calculation inaccuracies. the values were not correctly converted for accurate calculations
 2. **Parameter Misalignment**: Parameters are not handled in a way that prevents or highlights the potential for unit mismatch errors, leading to possible confusion.

 ##### Initial Parameters